nanodbc/nanodbc/README.md

 bumps the major, minor, or patch version, then updates the repository's `VERSION` file, adds a "Preparing" commit, and creates git tags appropriately.
 For example to make a minor update you would run `./utility/publish.sh minor`.
+Review files of CMake configuration, documentation and Sphinx configuration, and update version number wherever necessary.

 > **Important:** Always update [`CHANGELOG.md`](CHANGELOG.md) with information about new changes,
 > bug fixes, and features when making a new release.